eduMFA/eduMFA/doc/webui/index.rst

 .. index:: Components

-Starting with privacyIDEA 2.15 you can see privacyIDEA components in the Web UI. privacyIDEA collects authenticating clients with their User Agent.
+Starting with eduMFA 2.15 you can see eduMFA components in the Web UI. eduMFA collects authenticating clients with their User Agent.
 Usually this is a type like *PAM*, *FreeRADIUS*, *Wordpress*, *OwnCloud*, ...
 For more information, you may read on :ref:`application_plugins`.
 This overview helps you to understand your network and keep track which clients